- University >

 greeting

-prof Dr. Katja Specht, Vice President Technische Hochschule Mittelhessen - prof Dr. medical Till Keller, Faculty of Medicine, Justus Liebig University Gießen
+Prof. Dr. Katja Specht, Vice President of Technische Hochschule Mittelhessen - Prof. Dr. med.
+Till Keller, Department of Medicine, Justus Liebig University Gießen

 - discussion

 Pattern recognition is a classic application of artificial intelligence.
-It is therefore predestined for the diagnosis of clinical pictures that manifest themselves in data such as biomarkers.
-In this lecture by Prof. Till Keller and Prof. Michael Guckert, it will be shown how cardiology can be supported in diagnosis using the ECG and which clinical applications are possible.
+This makes it ideal for diagnosing clinical pictures that are manifested in data such as biomarkers.
+This lecture by Prof. Till Keller and Prof. Michael Guckert will show how cardiology can be supported in diagnosis using the ECG and which clinical applications are possible.

 AI in screw production (May 19, 2021)